jdmonin/JSettlers2/doc/Readme.developer.md

 Coding is done in Java 5, but should compile cleanly in newer JDKs.
 (Before v1.2.00, we restricted ourselves to java 1.4 for backwards compatibility.)
-The build system is Ant, which is natively understood by Eclipse.
+The build system is Ant, which is natively understood by Eclipse, and gradle.
 Use any IDE you want, including vi.
 Use spaces, not tabs.
 Please try to keep the other conventions of the code already there (see "Coding Style" below for more details.).

 When adding new methods or fields, describe them in javadoc, including the `@since` marker and the one-sentence summary (even though some old methods